 The validity and interpretation of this Agreement are subject to interpretation under Federal law.
 Each Party agrees to be responsible for the activities, including the negligence, of their employees.
 The USGS responsibility for the payment of claims for loss of property, personal injury, or death caused by the negligence or wrongful act or omission of a USGS employee, while acting within the scope of their employment, is limited to provisions of the Federal Tort Claims Act, 28 USC§§ 2671-80.

 The USGS and the Collaborator make no express or implied warranty as to the conditions of the research, merchantability or fitness for a purpose of the research, data, or resulting product incorporating data developed and exchanged under the SOW.
 These provisions shall survive the termination of the Agreement.

+The USGS shall not indemnify Collaborator or any third party against any liabilities, costs, attorney’s fees, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties, and legal costs and all other professional costs and expenses suffered or incurred by Collaborator or any third party arising from the work conducted under this technical assistance agreement.

+(Note: This provision is provided to merely put Collaborator on notice of our inability to indemnify.
+Since blanket indemnifications are prohibited by law as an Anti-Deficiency Act violation, the clause may be excluded as the prohibition applies whether incorporated in the agreement or not.)

 Force Majeure.
 Neither Party shall be liable for any unforeseeable event beyond its control, not caused by the fault or negligence of such Party, which causes such Party to be unable to perform its obligations under this Agreement, and which it is unable to overcome by the exercise of due diligence including, but not limited to, flood, drought, earthquake, storm, fire, pestilence, lightning, and other natural catastrophes; epidemic, war, riot, civil disturbance, or disobedience; strikes, labor disputes, or failure, threat of failure, or sabotage; or any order or injunction made by a court or public agency.
 In the event of the occurrence of such a force majeure event, the Party unable to perform shall promptly notify the other Party.
 It shall further use its best efforts to resume performance as quickly as possible and shall suspend performance only for such period of time as is necessary as a result of the force majeure event.